Marinoleo96351/Portif-lio-LeoMarino/README.md

 ### 🧠 Quiz about Palmeiras
 A trivia game with 60 questions about the Sociedade Esportiva Palmeiras.

+###  🎈 Special invitation
+It is an invitation to a special person in your life, and can be adapted to the taste of whoever is using it.

 ---

 ## 📱 Contact